ApoloLopes/dicerroler/README.md

 ## Installation

-Android only: Execute the apk and have fun!!
+Android only: Runs the project with Android Studio, generate the apk file, run it, and have fun!!

 ## Meta